Skip to content

 Technical Details

-The table below provides a detailed comparison of performance metrics for various EfficientDet and DAMO-YOLO model variants on the COCO dataset.
+The table below provides a quantitative comparison of EfficientDet and DAMO-YOLO models on the COCO dataset.
+The results highlight the different trade-offs each model makes.

 Model size